 Tips for after bone grafting procedure

 After a bone grafting procedure patients will feel swelling.
 It usually lasts for 24-48 hours after the surgery.
-The oral surgeon may suggest pain relief medications, to minimise the pain.
+The Oral Dental Care Professionals and surgeon may suggest pain relief medications, to minimize the pain.
 During that time, do not use a straw, drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical site.
 Drink at least 5-6 glasses of water per day.

 Today, we have the ability to grow bone where needed and to restore functionality and aesthetic appearance.
-After bone grafting surgery, the person should stay in bed for at least a day and limit physical activity for one week.
+After bone grafting surgery by the , the person should stay in bed for at least a day and limit physical activity for one week.

 Read also – Oral Surgery Complications